mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## Installation
 1. Install Kubernetes with instructions given in `kube/`
-1. Install MOSIP modules with instructions given in `app`
+1. Install MOSIP modules with instructions given in `app/`